HintHub/HintHub/documentation.md

 # HintHub Technical Documentation
+First of all this a educational project and has no real world use.
+We use a bunch of Frameworks and Bundles in our unviersity project at the [IU University](https://www.iu.de/) :de: which also delivers as International University courses in plain English!

+However we use two main Frameworks:
-The framework provides a MVC structure, which allows us to reuse components and wiring additional Bundles ("Plugins").
+- The [Symfony Framework](https://symfony.com/) provides a MVC structure, allows us to reuse components and wiring additional Bundles ("Plugins").
-The Doctrine ORM provided capabilities of automatically running migrations, without writing a single line of code for them.
+- The [Doctrine 2](https://www.doctrine-project.org/) ORM Bundle provides versioning of DB models, automatically creation and running of migrations etc.

-Organisatorial we used OpenProject and a Scrum (agile, sprint like) Project Management (PM) model, but we adapted elements of the Waterfall PM Model too, however not a strict linearly model.
+Organisatorial we are using [OpenProject](https://www.openproject.org/) and a Scrum (agile, sprint like) Project Management (PM) model but we adapted elements of the Waterfall PM Model too, however not a strict linearly model and not part of this documentation.

 ## Project Directory Hierachy
 However due to the framework`s possibilities and restrictions we used the following structures (only most important are shown)